How money worries can impact your employees' mental health

 Provide easy-to-digest financial education

-Insights from Standard Life’s Retirement Voice 2022 report show there are large gaps in people’s financial confidence and knowledge.
-Just 59% say they feel confident making financial decisions, and only 51% are comfortable in their understanding of financial products.
+Insights from our Retirement Voice 2023 report show there are large gaps in people’s financial confidence and knowledge.
+Just 61% say they feel confident making financial decisions, and only 54% are comfortable in their understanding of financial products.

 This could be explained, in some part, by the unsuitability of financial education resources out there.
-50% say they find the quantity of retirement planning information overwhelming, and 41% don’t know what to do with it – suggesting that clear and concise financial content is sorely needed.
+In our report, half the country (49%) say they find the amount of pension information they receive overwhelming, and 41% don’t know what to do with it – suggesting that clear and concise financial content is sorely needed.

-You can help by providing your employees with bitesize financial education content that’s easy to digest, such as through Standard Life’s Money Mindset tool.
-Created in partnership with Moneyhub, Money Mindset provides Standard Life pension scheme members with a library of tools, tips, and videos that can be dipped in and out of whenever they have a few minutes to spare.
-That way, employees can increase their financial knowledge during moments of downtime, such as in a coffee break, rather than it be an overwhelming exercise that requires hours of time and focus.
+You can help by providing your employees with bitesize financial education content that’s easy to digest, such as through our Money Mindset tool.
+This provides Standard Life pension scheme members with a library of tools, tips, and videos that can be dipped in and out of whenever they have a few minutes to spare.

 Create a supportive work environment